 Also called linear distribution, fixed order phone calls are routed to agents according to a predetermined agent order.

-For example, let’s say a call center’s current A fixed order distribution list is made up of agents A, B, and C.
+For example, let’s say a call center’s current fixed order distribution list is made up of agents A, B, and C.

 Agent A is always first in line to take calls, regardless of how many calls they’ve already taken that day.
 Agent B answers calls only when Agent A is busy, and Agent C answers calls when Agents B and C are busy.